 SAS President Kruger was launched at the Clyde shipyard of Yarrow and Company.

-In this image, taken in the early 1970′s, the forward Limbo mortar has been removed to make way for the helicopter platform, and the two masts have undergone major alterations to accomodate the radar and communications equipment.
-The Springbok emblem can be seen on the funnel.
+In this image, taken in the early 1970’s, the forward Limbo mortar has been removed to make way for the helicopter platform, and the two masts have undergone major alterations to accommodate the radar and communications equipment.

 SAS President Steyn was decommissioned 1980 and served as an accommodation ship.
 She became a sad sight as she rusted quietly alongside in Simon’s Town, and ended her days as a target ship, to be sunk some ten years later.